Friday, September 3, 2010

 My father passed away 2 years ago.
 Thank you for the memories.

-9. John Swanson Said,
+9. John Swanson says

 Tony — I’d love to talk to you more about your Father and the memories you have of him and the patrol days?
 Please contact me: jswanson@baaqmd.gov